-R Package TDA builds Rips filtration.
+R Package TDA computes Rips Persistent Homology.

-- ► The function ripsFiltration() builds the Rips filtration built on top of a point cloud. - ► The user can choose to compute persistent homology using either C++ library GUDHI, Dionysus, or PHAT.
+- ► The function ripsDiag() computes the persistence diagram of the Rips filtration built on top of a point cloud. - ripsDiag() constructs the Rips filtration using the data points. - ripsDiag() computes the persistent homology of the Rips filtration. - ► The user can choose to compute persistent homology using either C++ library GUDHI, Dionysus, or PHAT.